Mandy15/MKS65C-FinalProject/README.md

 Have to get server to establish turns and assign the hinter.INCOMPLETE
 ###### Jan 18
 Changed original idea to make the exchanging between the hinter and guessers less complicated.
 Code seems fine, but possible loading/time issue?
 Something wrong at sending hinter the taboo words.
+Works to an extent but still very buggy: ending game prematurely and starting a new round.